xogie/AI-MP3-Auto-Tagger-via-Chat-GPT-API/README.md

     Testing: Ensure you thoroughly test the application with your files.
 Changes to metadata can be permanent.
     Enhancements: Additional features and improvements are planned.
-Fingerprinting, and maybe some extra lookups Bug Fixes: Addressing bugs and improving error handling.
+Fingerprinting, and maybe some extra lookups
-    Rows will be highlighted in green during processing and light green once processed.
-    Error when deleting files.
-    I am sure I have a few more.
-    This is not my day job.
-This is a work in progress, use at your own risk.
-    Album art in the edit window is broken (again).
-    Sorting columns does not work correctly
-    Most of the options in the folders do not work.

 Contributing